1.1 We may hold Personal Information because:

-1.2.4 Information about clients and those who work with or are connected with clients or the matters that we are asked to advise on.
+1.2.4 Information about clients and those who work with clients or who are otherwise connected with the matters that we are asked to advise on

 - When we are instructed to provide advice, we will ask you for "know your client", anti-money laundering, and other necessary Personal Information which the law requires us to collect.
 We will only use "know your client" information for the purpose of verifying identity in connection with matters that we are asked to advise on and as otherwise prescribed by law.
 We may also collect Personal Information about you and other third parties with whom we don't have a direct relationship as is necessary in order for us to be able to provide our advice and services.

 1.2.5 Information about individuals who are our suppliers or other business contacts (and individuals who are employed by our suppliers and business contacts)

 - If you provide services to us or have a business dealing with us (or are employed or engaged by an organisation which provides services to us or has a business dealing with us), we may acquire your name, contact details, some employment information and copies of ID documents or similar information (if, for example, you are a director at a business in respect of which we are required to conduct due diligence).

 1.2.6 Profile and usage information

 - We collect Personal Information about your preferences in receiving marketing information from us, your communication preferences, and information about how you use our website – please see our Cookies Policy for further information in this regard.
-We also collect information such as passwords, to password protected platforms or services.
+We also collect information such as passwords, to enable you to access password-protected platforms or services.